Main menu

 Engineering

-The Bureau of Engineering interns in the following 5 sections will support engineers in providing a full range of professional services, including program and master planning, engineering analysis and studies, conceptual and detailed design for construction, replacement, and improvements of right-of-way infrastructure projects (roadways, water distribution and wastewater collection system, emergency fire protection system, traffic signals and streetlighting, bridges, retaining walls and tunnels); upgrade and renovation of public buildings (hospitals, schools, laboratories, libraries, recreation centers, parking garages, City administration buildings and offices, and police and fire stations) and public facilities (pump stations, water and wastewater treatment facilities and open space projects).
+The Bureau of Engineering is organized into the following 5 sections.
+Interns will support engineers in providing a full range of professional services, including program and master planning, engineering analysis and studies, conceptual and detailed design for construction, replacement, and improvements of right-of-way infrastructure projects (roadways, water distribution and wastewater collection system, emergency fire protection system, traffic signals and streetlighting, bridges, retaining walls and tunnels); upgrade and renovation of public buildings (hospitals, schools, laboratories, libraries, recreation centers, parking garages, City administration buildings and offices, and police and fire stations) and public facilities (pump stations, water and wastewater treatment facilities and open space projects).

-• Hydraulic Engineering: Analyze the City’s wastewater collection system and make recommendations to improve the system’s performance; prepare designs for replacement, rehabilitation, and improvements to 15+ miles of sewer system annually; maintain/update the Sewer Geographical Information System Database and review development projects for compliance with the design standards.
+• Hydraulic Engineering: Civil Engineering interns will assist in analyzing the City’s wastewater collection system and making recommendations to improve the system’s performance; preparing designs and providing construction engineering services for replacement, rehabilitation, and improvements to 15+ miles of sewer system annually; updating the Sewer Geographical Information System Database and reviewing development projects for compliance with the design standards.

-• Mechanical Engineering: Design for construction, renovation, and maintenance of mechanical systems (Heating, Ventilation and Air Conditioning, Plumbing and Fire Protection Systems) for public buildings and facilities; optimization of complex mechanical processes and systems for industrial water and wastewater pump stations, treatment, and processing facilities; and replacement of irrigation and emergency fire protection systems.
+• Mechanical Engineering: Mechanical Engineering interns will assist in design and preparation of contract documents for construction, renovation, and maintenance of mechanical systems (Heating, Ventilation and Air Conditioning, Plumbing and Fire Protection Systems) for public buildings and facilities; optimization of complex mechanical processes and systems for industrial water and wastewater pump stations, treatment, and processing facilities; and replacement of irrigation and emergency fire protection systems.

-• Structural Engineering: Provide structural design for construction and improvements of public buildings, industrial and infrastructure facilities, and roadway structures that include structural evaluations, assessments, and feasibility studies; seismic risk analyses; seismic rehabilitation and strengthening; subsurface investigations and ground improvement; earthquake ground motion and geologic hazard studies; foundation design and earth retaining structures and hillside stability inspection and mitigation.
+• Structural Engineering: Civil, Structural, and Geotechnical Engineering interns will assist in providing professional structural and geotechnical consulting services to Public Works and other City departments.
+We provide design and construction engineering services for the construction of new and alteration of existing public buildings such as fire stations, police stations, libraries, playground clubhouses, parking structures and office buildings; industrial and infrastructure facilities such as pump stations, sewer boxes and tunnels; and roadway structures such as stairs, retaining walls and bridges.
+Our work includes structural evaluations, assessments, and feasibility studies; seismic risk analyses; seismic rehabilitation and strengthening; subsurface investigations and ground improvement; earthquake ground motion and geologic hazard studies; foundation design and earth retaining structures and hillside stability inspection and mitigation.

-• Electrical Engineering: Provide electrical studies and designs for low and medium voltage power distribution systems, emergency power system, lighting and lighting control, life safety, security, data and process instrumentation and control systems for water and wastewater pump stations and treatment plant facilities, public buildings and facilities, and for upgrade of traffic signal and streetlight infrastructure.
+• Electrical Engineering: Electrical engineering interns will assist in preparing electrical studies and designs for low and medium voltage power distribution systems, emergency power systems, lighting and lighting control systems, life safety systems, security systems, and process instrumentation and control systems for water and wastewater pump stations and treatment plant facilities, public buildings and facilities, and for upgrades of traffic signal and streetlight infrastructure.

 Project Controls and Services

-The Project Controls and Services Section provides specialized services, such as materials testing, contract preparation, site remediation, and contract management, with a focus on buildings, infrastructure, institutional, and transportation projects.
+The Project Controls and Services section provides specialized services, such as materials testing, contract preparation and contract management. and site assessment and remediation,

 Project Management

-The Bureau of Project Management manages the infrastructure and building capital projects for right-of-way infrastructure projects, public buildings, and public facilities to ensure projects are completed on time, on budget, and to a high level of quality throughout the life cycle of a project--planning, design, construction, and project closeout phases.
+The Bureau of Project Management oversees the implementation of capital improvement projects for right-of-way infrastructure projects, public buildings, and public facilities.
+The Bureau works effectively to ensure that projects are completed on time and on budget.
+Project Management works with engineering teams, consultants and sister agencies to deliver that project teams deliver a high level of customer service and professional quality contract documents throughout the life cycle of a project—throughout the planning, design, construction, and project closeout phases.

 Street-use and Mapping